Medical Policy: 07.01.75

-These procedures involves the injection of a polymethylmethacrylate (PMMA), a cement, into a fractured or weakened vertebral body to provide stabilization as an alternative to spinal fusion.
+These procedures involve the injection of a polymethylmethacrylate (PMMA), a cement, into a fractured or weakened vertebral body to provide stabilization as an alternative to spinal fusion.
 This stabilization of the structure provides immediate pain relief in many cases.
 Patients should be informed that there remains limited data evaluating vertebral augmentation in patients with chronic fractures and that pain may not improve after the procedure.

 Percutaneous vertebroplasty is an interventional radiology technique involving the fluoroscopic- or CT-guided injection of polymethylmethacrylate (PMMA) through a needle inserted into a weakened vertebral body.

-The American Academy of Orthopaedic Surgeons (AAOS) published a clinical practice guideline and evidence report on the treatment of symptomatic osteoporotic spinal compression fractures in 2010:
+The American Academy of Orthopedic Surgeons (AAOS) published a clinical practice guideline and evidence report on the treatment of symptomatic osteoporotic spinal compression fractures in 2010:

 - We recommend against vertebroplasty for patients who present with an osteoporotic spinal compression fracture on imaging with correlating clinical signs and symptoms and who are neurologically intact.